Aikansy/Workbench/ABAP/PROGRAMS/TICKET - 767/Ticket - 767.md

 -	This report may be a Z transaction or a query

+## SCOPE

+Tables involved :

+- BSEG

+- BKPF

+- LFA1

+- EKPO

+Any other table needed for this report can be added and should be added to the list above.

 ## FUNCTIONNAL REQUIREMENT

 Only Cost center responsibles, cost controllers, financial controller should be able to access this Z transaction or query.
 SAP roles will be modified accordingly.